 Of course, if you don't use an SD card, then skip ahead to the next step.

 If the app isn't built-in, you can also try uninstalling it and then reinstalling it from the Google Play Store.
-Simply open the Play Store app, open the menu bar on the left hand side and tap on My apps.
+Simply open the Play Store app, open the menu bar on the left-hand side and tap on My apps and games.
 Find the app in question and hit Uninstall, which takes a few seconds.
 Afterwards, you can install it again.